Doping control rules

 The track veterinarian and a steward representing the race organizers will act as the supervisors or the test taking procedure , where two samples of any tested dog will be taken.

-The CGRC Executive Committee must immediately be given notice when a doping test has been taken at a CGRC racing event.
-The CGRC Executive Committee must be informed on all test results (positive and negative).
+The CGRC must immediately be given notice when a doping test has been taken at a CGRC racing event.
+The CGRC must be informed on all test results (positive and negative).

 A refusal of a doping test will be regarded as a positive test result.